There are several types of beetles in Massachusetts, one of the states in the United States, and other invertebrates are found therein too.

 24. Pustulated Carrion Beetle

-Additionally, they have a distinctive white ‘V’ on their thorax that is surrounded by black spots on their back and yellow spots at the end of their abdomen.
+Additionally, they have a distinctive white ‘V’ on their thorax surrounded by black spots on their back and yellow spots at the end of their abdomen.

-One way to distinguish this species from other Nicrophorus beetles is that they have very small eyes and antennae.
+One way to distinguish this species from other Nicrophorus beetles is their very small eyes and antennae.
 As a result, this makes them seem more like grubs than beetles.

 25. Rainbow Darkling Beetle

-These are one of the types of beetles in Massachusetts which are usually found near water sources.
+These are one of the types of beetles in Massachusetts usually found near water sources.
 They eat other insects and spiders, such as mosquitoes and grasshoppers.

 26. Red Flat Bark Beetle

-The red flat bark beetle is a small brown beetle that feeds on the sapwood and heartwood of both coniferous and hardwood trees.
+The red flat bark beetle is a small brown one that feeds on the sapwood and heartwood of coniferous and hardwood trees.

 It prefers to live under the bark.
 This type of beetle is most common during the winter months but can be found year-round, depending on geographic location.

-After, larvae hatch within 10 days and feed on tree sapwood until they pupate into adults approximately 3 weeks later.
+After, larvae hatch within ten days and feed on tree sapwood until they pupate into adults approximately three weeks later.

 The adult beetles are dark reddish-brown with distinctive white spots on their backs, usually making them easy to identify.